 Dr. Sergey Minasyan is the Deputy Director and Head of Political Studies Department at the Caucasus Institute in Yerevan, Armenia (since March 2006).
 He also has been representing Academic Swiss Caucasus Net (ASCN) in Armenia (since 2011).
 Dr. Minasyan holds PhD in Military History (2002) at the Institute of History under the National Academy of Science and Doctor of Political Sciences degree at the Institute for National Security Studies at the Ministry of Defense of Armenia (2013).
 Dr. Minasyan published more than ten monographs and reports, and dozens of academic papers and analytical pieces.
 The main areas of his expertise are international relations, military history and security studies, with particular attention to the topics of conventional deterrence, regional arms control and settlement of the ethno-political conflicts.

-Dr. Sergii Glebov is an Associate Professor and Dean of the School of International Relations at Odessa National University, has been teaching a course on the Black Sea security.
-In 2000/2001, he was a visiting scholar at the Centre for European Studies, University of Exeter (Exeter, UK) and in 20113 at Columbia University, Harriman Institute (New-York City, USA).
-He published more than 50 scientific works on foreign and security policy of Ukraine, international relations in the Black Sea-Caspian region, European and Euro-Atlantic security, foreign policy of Russia, NATO-Ukraine, and EU-Ukraine relations.
+Dr. Sergii Glebov is an associate professor and deputy dean of the Faculty of International Relations, Political Science and Sociology at Odessa I. I. Mechnikov National University, where he has been teaching a course on foreign policy of the Russian Federation.
+In 2000-2001, he was a visiting scholar at the Centre for European Studies, University of Exeter (UK) and in 2003 at Columbia University, Harriman Institute (New York City, USA).
+He spent academic year 2018- 2019 at the University of California San Diego (USA) as a Fulbright Visiting Scholar with the School of Global Policy and Strategy.
+He published more than 70 scientific works on foreign and security policy of Ukraine, international relations in the Black Sea-Caspian region, European and Euro-Atlantic security, foreign policy of Russia, NATO-Ukraine and EU-Ukraine relations.

 Dr. Sergiy Galaka is a Professor of International Relations and International Security.
 In 1978 graduated from Taras Shevchenko Kyiv National University, Department of International Relations (MA).
 His research interests include problems of nuclear non-proliferation and wider security issues.
 Has a number of publications in Ukraine, Great Britain, France, Greece, and Russia, mostly devoted to nuclear non-proliferation.
 The book “Problem of Nuclear Non-proliferation in International Relations” was published in Kyiv in 2001.
 Visiting fellow at Monterey Institute of International Relations (USA, 1993), Maryland (College Park) University (USA, 1995).